39 Museums in Salvador: Discover the history and culture of Bahia

 Importance

-A visit to the museum offers a unique opportunity to explore the evolution of sacred art in Brazil and appreciate the beauty and complexity of works from the colonial period.
+A visit to the museum is a unique opportunity to explore the evolution of sacred art in Brazil and to appreciate the beauty and complexity of works from the colonial period.

 16. Museum of the Palace of Acclamation